Yerlanalim/blvl-TB-27-06/README.md

 - **BizLevel for schools**: Education groups, create your student's questions, roadmaps and allow them to battle with one another for the top spot of the class!
 - **Social**: Profiles, friends/coworkers
 - **Statistics**: A more in-depth statistics dashboard, giving you a greater insight on your current ability.
-- **Multi-language support**: Currently we only support JavaScript.
-However, we are looking into: Python, Typescript, and GoLang for our first wave of other languages to support.
+- **Multi-topic support**: Currently we focus on general business.
+However, we are looking into: Marketing, Finance, and Management for our first wave of specialized topics to support.
 - **Searching**: Implement elastic search to easily find questions that you want to answer
 - **Slack bot**: Daily challenges sent to a Slack channel of your choice.
 Compete with co-workers and learn new skills!